binance-exchange/binance-official-api-docs/rest-api.md

 limit | INT | NO | Default 500; max 500.

 * If both startTime and endTime are sent, limit should not be sent AND the distance between startTime and endTime must be less than 24 hours.
-* If frondId, startTime, and endTime are not sent, the most recent aggregate trades will be returned.
+* If fromId, startTime, and endTime are not sent, the most recent aggregate trades will be returned.

 **Response:**
 ```javascript